checkout process

 3. Scroll down the page until you reach the User Settings section.
 You’ll have two options here:

-1. Assign Guest Orders – this feature automatically links guest orders to existing customer accounts when the customer email matches their account.
+1. Assign Guest Orders.
+This feature automatically links guest orders to existing customer accounts when the customer’s email matches their account.
 So, even if a customer checks out without logging in, their order will still be assigned to their account(this only works if they already have one).

 guest checkout ecommerce

 You can do this using an inline message or a popup with an inline message.
-But this is optional if you want to assign orders and not prompt login.
+But this is optional if you want to assign orders without prompting login.

 1. If you’re happy with all your changes, click Save Changes to continue.